cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

 ---
 ## Introduction

 Deno KV, a key-value based database, was built into the Deno runtime starting with Deno 1.32.0 as an unstable API.
 Deno Deploy now incorporates Deno KV (currently as an invite-only beta), and distributes KV data around the world.
 This means that when a web application is put on Deploy, there will now be a database close to each server instance.
-In addition, Deno Deploy provides [ACID](https://en.wikipedia.org/wiki/ACID) transactions to maintain data consistency.
+Deno KV also provides [ACID](https://en.wikipedia.org/wiki/ACID) transactions to maintain data consistency.

 This article will cover all aspects of Deno KV with simple, easy-to-understand examples.
 Since info on Deno KV is in [multiple places in the Deno documentation](#deno-manual-and-api-docs), consider this post as a one-stop guide to KV.

 Note that a dozen working code examples have been created to support this blog post.
-The can be found in [this repository folder](https://github.com/cdoremus/deno-blog-code/tree/main/deno-kv).
+They can be found in [this repository folder](https://github.com/cdoremus/deno-blog-code/tree/main/deno-kv).
 You'll also find each example linked in the relevant section of this article.

 ## Indexes